The National Vegetation Classification Standard

 The National Vegetation Classification Standard establishes a consistent national approach to the classification of existing vegetation.
 It is intended to facilitate collaboration between state and federal agencies engaged in the collection of vegetation data, and to support vegetation map consistency (although it is not a map standard).
 It will foster accuracy, compatibility, and clarity in the structure, labeling, definition and application of vegetation for the U.S and its Trust Territories.
 The National Vegetation Classification Standard (NVC) also defines and adopts standards for vegetation data collection and analysis.
 These minimum metadata requirements ensure consistent reporting on the nation's vegetation resources.

 The NVC has been implemented by federal, state, tribal, and non-profit agencies as well as academic researchers and private environmental consulting firms who see the value in sharing their vegetation data with other agencies and groups.
-We have also implemented the NVC into our Ecological Systems Field Guide.
+We have also implemented the NVC into the Montana Field Guide

 The Classification